Apple Car Makes Its Debut, But Don’t Expect To See Too Many On The Road

 — IOTA Philippines (@IotaPhilippines) May 24, 2018

-A version of the T6 vans was supposed to be ready by 2018, but apparently, it will not be completed in time.
+A version of the T6 van was supposed to be ready by 2018, but, apparently, it will not be completed in time.
 And it won’t be completely self-driving, either, as a human driver will be stationed behind the wheel as a back-up in case there’s a hiccup in the self-driving system.

-And although Apple fans may have been waiting for the day when they could go buy an Apple car to match their Apple phone and computer, some doubt that it may ever happen.
+Although Apple fans may have been waiting for the day when they could go buy an Apple car to match their Apple phone and computer, some doubt that it may ever happen.
 The biggest reason is that it’s incredibly difficult to engineer a car, and it’s a much different business than engineering a new electronic device.